Vote for the Bill Knight Automotive high school football player of the week for Week 5

 Jakeb Snyder, Bixby

 Senior cornerback accounted for two interceptions returned for touchdowns in the Spartans’ 80-0 win against Southmoore.
-Snyder also had a receiving touchdown.
+Snyder also accounted for a receiving touchdown.

 Blake Green, Mounds